LEESAROY/docker-compose-assignment3/README.md

 # checked the docker running containers
 docker ps

-# go to the browser and paste below url, It will show the message from react app in 8080 port
+# go to the browser and paste below url, It will access the web service through nginx load balancer
 http://localhost:8081/

 # Used below command to stop the containers